Diagnosis of Miscarriage and Services Available

 Blood tests

 Blood tests will sometimes be used to give doctors more information about your pregnancy.
-The pregnancy hormone or HCG is a blood test that can be performed in early pregnancy.
+The pregnancy hormone hCG (human chorionic gonadotropin) can be measured using serum beta hCG (β-hCG), a blood test that can be performed in early pregnancy.
+This test may be done by your GP or in the Emergency Room.

 This is done when:

-there is a query that the pregnancy is not in the right location i.e. in a suspected ectopic pregnancy
+• there is a query that the pregnancy is not in the right location i.e. a suspected ectopic pregnancy.

 Two or more results are needed, usually 48 hours apart, in order to accurately interpret the test.
-If the HCG increases by more than 60% in 48 hours this is reassuring and is likely to be associated with a healthy viable pregnancy.
-If the HCG decreases by more than 15%, this suggests a likely miscarriage.
-It is important that blood results are interpreted in conjunction with a detailed history, a clinical exam and if medically indicated, an ultrasound scan.
+If the β-hCG level increases by more than 66% in 48 hours this is reassuring and is likely to be associated with a healthy viable pregnancy.
+If the β-hCG level decreases by more than 15%, this suggests a likely miscarriage.
+It is important that blood results are interpreted in conjunction with your detailed history, a clinical exam and, if medically indicated, an ultrasound scan.